Tattoo and Piercing in Hoi An

 1984 Tattoo Studio

 1984 is a tattoo studio chain with a presence in Hoi An and Hanoi.
-Their Hoi An branch is the biggest tattoo studio in town, located just a few metres from the popular Vietnam Backpackers Hostel, with Studio Two placed near the centre on busy Ba Trieu street.
+They have two studios in Hoi An.
+Studio One is located just a few metres from the popular Vietnam Backpackers Hostel, with Studio Two placed near the centre on busy Ba Trieu street.

 But, 1984 is more than a successful tattoo chain, it is a meeting point for tattoo enthusiasts.
 In this two-story building, you are welcomed by a proud tattoo family of young artists.
 This place is hip, chill and very hygiene-oriented.
 In a few words the perfect place to have your tattoo.
 There are four tattoo artists here and two piercing specialists.
 Check out their portfolios on the 1984 website.

 There is a beautiful terrace where you can sit with your friends and wait for your turn.
 You can also order something to eat and drink from their restaurant downstairs.
 It’s fairly priced and has a decent selection of local and western dishes.
 Finally, if you would like to buy a cool memorabilia from them, they sell their own 1984 t-shirts featuring sketches from their artists.

 Hangout is the new player in town.
 This stylish tattoo studio is service-oriented and committed to making your experience as pleasurable as possible.
 Downstairs is a hip barbershop that can cut any kind of hair, straight, curly or afro (sorry girls this is only for guys).
 On the top floor is a brand new, well-equipped tattoo studio, complete with a cool sitting area and a small balcony.
 The tattoo area is in a separate room, visible from the sitting area.
 So you can see someone getting a tattoo.
 Above all, hygiene was paramount here.
 Everything was wrapped, protected, clean and disposable!